 A security operations center (SOC) is a facility that aggregates all security information so that security analysts, engineers, managers and incident response teams have the insights they need to protect a business.
 A SOC relies on policies, a range of technology solutions, security intelligence from third-party sources to detect malicious activity on endpoints, servers, applications, networks and other systems and respond to cyberattacks.

-Offer SOC as a Service
+The Solution: Offer SOC as a Service

 Furthermore, a SOC as a Service solution from a trusted security vendor also eliminates the need for you to staff your own SOC with security pros, build a network of global analysts who can keep you informed of new threats, and continually upgrade your technology to monitor and manage your clients’ IT security.
 You can provide this vital service to your customers of all sizes to help them quickly identify and respond to cyberattacks, mitigate data loss and the costs of a data breach, and protect their businesses from fines, penalties, and loss of customer confidence.